 I have been buying large rolls of straw from the same farmer for over 30 years.
 Many persisting herbicides have come on the scene over the past decade.
 Thus, I always ask about what if any changes my farmer has made in spraying his wheat fields.
 He always says the same thing — “no change” —- but I ALWAYS ask and take nothing for granted.

-(And by the way, just so you’ll know —- my straw is the stalk after the wheat grain is cut.)
+(And by the way, just so you’ll know —- straw is the stalk after the wheat grain is cut.)

 Even though I’ve known these folks for many years and think a lot of them, it’s still up to me to do my homework and know what the results will be from what they spray.
 They’re totally into the chemical way and uninformed enough to think that these chemicals are harmless.

-What my Farmer uses
+What my Farmer Uses

 The wheat that my straw comes from is sprayed with nitrogen and an herbicide called Harmony in January.
 In February or March it is sprayed with another herbicide/pesticide called 2, 4-D. (They’ve been using 2,4-D on the wheat ever since I’ve been getting straw from them <almost 35 years> and possibly longer.)
 (2,4-D is short for 2,4-dichlorophenoxy acetic acid)